Theoretical Foundations of Conformal Prediction: Appendix: order statistics, quantiles, and CDFs

 \begin{fact}[Conversion between order statistics and quantiles.]
 For any $z\in\R^n$, for all $\tau \in (0,1]$,

 \end{fact} \begin{fact}[Conversion between order statistics and CDFs.]
 For any $z\in\R^n$, for all $k\in[n]$,

 with equality in the case that all elements of $z$ are distinct. \end{fact} \begin{fact}[Conversion between quantiles and CDFs.]
 The following equivalences hold for any $z\in\R^n$: \begin{enumerate}[label=(\roman*)] \item $\widehat{F}_z(v) = \sup\{ \tau : \quantile\left(z ; \tau \right) \leq v \}$ for all $v\in\R$; \item $\quantile\left(z ; \widehat{F}_z\left( v \right) \right) \leq v$ for all $v\in\R$; \item $\widehat{F}_z\left( \quantile\left(z ; \tau \right) \right) \geq \tau$ for all $\tau\in[0,1]$; \end{enumerate} and furthermore, as a special case of~\ref{fact:conversion-quantiles-cdfs_part3}, \begin{enumerate}[label=(\roman*)] \item If all elements of $z$ are distinct, $\widehat{F}_z\left( \quantile\left(z ; \tau \right) \right) = \frac{\lceil \tau n \rceil}{n}$ for all $\tau\in[0,1]$. \end{enumerate} \end{fact} Figure~\ref{fig:cdf-ties} illustrates parts~\ref{fact:conversion-quantiles-cdfs_part3} and~\ref{fact:conversion-quantiles-cdfs_part4} of this last fact.
-When there are no ties between values of $z$, Fact~\ref{fact:conversion-quantiles-cdfs}\ref{fact:conversion-quantiles-cdfs_part4} ensures that the CDF is approximately equal to $\tau$ at the $\tau$-quantile---namely, $\tau\leq \hat{F}_z(\quantile(z;\tau)) \leq \tau + 1/n$.
+When there are no ties between values of $z$, Fact~\ref{fact:conversion-quantiles-cdfs}\ref{fact:conversion-quantiles-cdfs_part4} ensures that the CDF is approximately equal to $\tau$ at the $\tau$-quantile---namely, $\tau\leq \hat{F}_z(\quantile(z;\tau)) < \tau + 1/n$.
 In contrast, in the presence of ties, the value of the CDF at the $\tau$-quantile may be substantially larger than $\tau$.

 \textbf{Translations and transformations.} What happens to the order statistics, quantiles, and CDFs when we take transformations of $z$?
-Here we show what happens when we take monotone transformations, when we take the negative, and perhaps most importantly, when we permute.
-We begin with the invariance to monotone transformations. \begin{fact} Let $f:\R\to\R$ be a monotone nondecreasing function.
+Here we show what happens when we take monotone transformations and when we permute.
+We begin with monotone transformations. \begin{fact}[Order statistics, quantiles, and CDFs under transformations] Let $f:\R\to\R$ be a monotone nondecreasing function.
 Furthermore, for $z\in\R^n$, let $f(z)\in\R^n$ denote the elementwise application of $f$ to $z$.
 Then, \begin{enumerate}[label=(\roman*)] \item For all $k\in[n]$, $f(z)_{(k)} = f(z_{(k)})$. \item For all $\tau\in(0,1]$, $\quantile(f(z) ; \tau) = f(\quantile(z ; \tau))$. \item If additionally $f$ is a strictly increasing function, then for all $v\in\R$, $\widehat{F}_{f(z)}(f(v)) = \widehat{F}_z(v)$. \end{enumerate} \end{fact}